Facts About Flag Of Cambodia

 After the monarchy was restored in September 1993, Cambodia reverted to the 1948 flag, which was readopted in June of that year.

-Historic images of Cambodia flag from the very beginning
+Historic designs of Cambodia flag

 The current national flag of Cambodia has gone under the significant changes during the time and what we see today as the official Cambodian flag has been released officially since 1993 and since the monarchy was restored.